Dear Ironwood Families...

 3. Get to know your neighbors.
 Exchange phone numbers and/or emails so that we can be of help to one another during emergencies or times of crisis.

 TURN YOUR CLUTTER INTO CASH!

 We are advertising and putting up signs in the area.
-All you have to do is place your items out on Saturday, October 21st and put on a happy face.
+All you have to do is place your items out on Saturday or Sunday (or both days) and put on a happy face.
 Not sure what to do next?
 Here are a few helpful tips:

 3. Take a look at one of these garage sale success tools: